 From coneflowers to pansies, Dempsey has never met a flower he didn’t like.
 He has captured the charm of a hollyhock in a fruit jar and a daffodil in an old coffee can as well as a field of daylilies with a bluebird flying over.
 His Rose of Sharon is so life like you want to touch it and the hydrangea has become an Essick hallmark.

 Mary Elliott’s home at 425 Lexington Avenue is the oldest in Thomasville, NC.
 From the street, the old house looks pretty much like others in the neighborhood but, if you are fortunate enough to be invited into the back yard you should be prepared for Thomasville’s Best Kept Secret.
-Mary’s back yard is huge and, with the exception of a tool shed and a pile of dried leaves, used for mulch, she has committed the entire space to growing the most colorful flowers.
+Mary’s back yard is huge and, with the exception of a garage, a tool shed, workshop and a pile of dried leaves, used for mulch, she has committed the entire space to growing the most colorful flowers.
 During the spring and summer (though Mary’s Garden is in bloom year round) the space is a riot of color and sound from the hundreds of songbirds who find a blissful refuge among the flowering plants.
 Widowed at an early age, Mary has devoted her life to her flowers and they, in turn, have comforted her and brought her much joy.

 Butterflies and songbirds find the site irresistible.
 At any given time the visitor is likely to see hummingbirds, goldfinches, robins, cardinals, chickadees, and finches, even an occasional titmouse or any one of the dozens of beautiful birds common to piedmont North Carolina.
 And as his custom, Dempsey has included a rebus image of a hummingbird hidden in the painting.